ODFW biologists share the latest updates for turkey hunting in their local district, as well as tips and tactics for bagging a bird.

 Look for birds at the north end of the Grande Ronde Valley, Palmer Valley and the south end of the Catherine Creek Unit.
 The highest concentrations of birds will be in the west Sled Springs, Wenaha and east slopes of the Mount Emily units within Union County.
 The Wallowa Whitman National Forest and Hancock Timber lands both hold great turkey habitat around the edges of the Grande Ronde Valley.
 Hancock lands are open to the public and provide several walk-in hunting opportunities within Union County.

-The provides access into road systems on the east side of the Grande Ronde valley; maps are available at the La Grande ODFW office and online.
+The Little Catherine Creek Travel Management Area provides access into road systems on the east side of the Grande Ronde valley; maps are available at the La Grande ODFW office and online.

 The Elkhorn Wildlife Area located in the southern portion of the Starkey Unit routinely holds good bird numbers and provides excellent public access.
 At Ladd Marsh Wildlife Area, turkeys can also be found on Glass Hill.
 These birds spend their time in the transition between the open fields and the dense forest feeding and traveling amongst the brush.
 The birds are sensitive to pressure so hunters might be successful trying slow, soft calling.
 Also prime times will be the first part of season and the last, based on hunter pressure.

 Turkey hunters can expect good numbers of birds in most areas of the county.
-Road access to high elevations is expected to be difficult, due to snowdrifts, until late April.
-Our snow is gone from low elevation areas and south-facing slopes in the district.
+Road access to high elevations is expected to be difficult, due to snowdrifts, through April.
+Our snow is mostly gone from low elevation areas and south-facing slopes.

 Birds are beginning to scatter throughout forested areas so hunters should put in some time hiking, listening and looking for signs of turkey activity.
-Call for them or just listen for their calls early in the morning.
-Hunters are reminded that cooperative travel management areas are in effect in the Wenaha and Sled Springs Units, including on Hancock Timber property.
+Call for them or just listen for their calls early in the morning and late in the evening.
+Hunters are reminded that cooperative travel management areas are in effect in the Wenaha and Sled Springs Units.